hwikgren/PNANetwork/NetworkCreation/Readme.md

 	* _../Lists/KingsSaao_ is a list extracted from the Oracc SAAo project metadata (subprojects 1, 4, 5, 17, 18, 19, 21).
 If the king, during whose reign a letter is written, is mentioned in the metadata as the sender or recipient of the letter, he is connected to this document.
 	* _../Lists/SAAKings_ contains a list connecting kings to the SAA project texts that relate to the king even if he is not explicitly mentioned (SAAo projects 8, 9, 10, 12, 13, 15, 16)

-2. From the list of individuals, collect all the documents and the individuals mentioned in them (= reverse the network) ***Tero: Mikä tämä "list of individuals" on?
-Sitä ei ole mainittu aikaisemmin.***
+2. From the 'names' treemap, collect all the documents and the individuals mentioned in them to treemap called 'reversed' (= reverse the network)
 * = Bimodal network

-3. From the list of documents, find pairs of individuals appearing in the same document ***Tero: Mikä tämä "list of documents" on?
-Sitä ei ole mainittu aikaisemmin.***
+3. From 'reversed' treemap, find pairs of individuals appearing in the same document
 * but only if the document contains more than one individual
 * = one-mode network
+* Give weight to each connection between two individuals:
+	* there are two alternative ways of calculating the weight
+		* the simple way is to count all the documents both the individuals are mentioned in
+		* in order to alleviate false connections between people who had nothing to do with each other but just happened to be mentioned in the same text with, for example, a long list of names, the weight can be normalised by giving less value to connections found in such documents by:
-* Give weight to each connection between two individuals: divide 1 by the number of individuals in the document -1 \[1/(n-1)]
+			* dividing 1 by the number of individuals in the document -1 \[1/(n-1)]
 	* If the same pair appears in another document, sum up the weights
 	* For each name in the pairs
 		* Get a Profession attribute for the individuals from our list _../Lists/knownProffs_